-Legal Interpreting Services for Defense and Plaintiffs Attorneys
+Legal Interpreting for Defense and Plaintiffs Attorneys

 Contrary to popular belief, foreign language legal interpreters are needed even when the plaintiff, defendant or witness has enough proficiency in a second language (English) to engage in basic conversations.
 In the courtroom and in cross-cultural depositions, basic language proficiency is just not enough.